6 Local Naming Parameters in the tnsnames.ora File

 Parent topic: Local Naming Parameters in the tnsnames.ora File

-6.3 Multiple Descriptions in tnsnames.ora
+6.3 Using Multiple Descriptions in tnsnames.ora Files

 A tnsnames.ora

 file can contain net service names with one or more connect descriptors.
 Each connect descriptor can contain one or more protocol addresses.
-Example 6-2 shows two connect descriptors with multiple addresses.
-DESCRIPTION_LIST

-defines a list of connect descriptors.
+to define the list of connect descriptors.

 Example 6-2 Net Service Name with Multiple Connect Descriptors in tnsnames.ora